-M.A. students must demonstrate proficiency in French or German by the end of their third semester.
+Students must demonstrate proficiency in French or German by the end of their third semester.
 Proficiency is determined by a translation exam administered under the direction of the art history division.
 Credit earned in language courses does not count toward the degree.

-The M.A. committee consists of a student's M.A. advisor and two additional tenured or tenure-track faculty members in art history.
+The M.A. committee consists of a student's advisor and two additional tenured or tenure-track faculty members in art history.

 M.A.
 Qualifying Paper

-Prior to graduation, each M.A. candidate must complete a qualifying paper on a topic that stems from a term paper written for an art history graduate seminar or a 3000-level course.
+Prior to graduation, each candidate must complete a qualifying paper on a topic that stems from a term paper written for an art history graduate seminar or a 3000-level course.
 The paper should be between 5,000 and 7,500 words in length (20 to 30 pages exclusive of bibliography and illustrations).
-A student chooses an M.A. advisor who specializes in the student’s field of concentration.
+A student chooses an advisor who specializes in the student’s field of concentration.
 In cases where a student wants to focus on a topic that involves more than one field, the art history faculty strongly recommends that the student work closely with faculty members in both fields.

 The final examination constitutes an oral defense of the qualifying paper.
-The final examination meeting with the M.A. committee normally takes place toward the end of a student's last semester of course work.
+The final examination meeting with the M.A. committee normally takes place toward the end of a student's last semester of coursework.

 Deadline date for submission of materials to the Office of Graduate Admissions is December 15 for the art history program; admission is for fall.